drrobotk/GCP_stuff/README.md

 A collection of helpful scripts for Virtual Machine (VM) Instances on the Google Cloud Platform (GCP).

 These scripts have been tested with VM instances created from the Vertex AI workbench.

 ## Scripts

 Current available scripts are:

-# GCP Stuff

-A collection of helpful scripts for Virtual Machine (VM) Instances on the Google Cloud Platform (GCP).

-These scripts have been tested with VM instances created from the Vertex AI workbench.
-## Scripts

-Current available scripts are: